Reduction in Environmental Burden through Activities at Business Offices

 Managing and Processing Harmful Substances

-As a precaution against the danger of infection by biological substances, we strictly control the locations in which such substances are stored and used, based on manuals.
-Also, these substances are carefully segregated from general waste for proper disposal.
-For other harmful substances, we work to prevent aerial drift, dispersion, and groundwater permeation through countermeasures addressing both facilities and management methods.
-In these ways, we endeavor to keep emissions below statutory standard values.
+As a precaution against the danger of infection by biological substances, we strictly control the locations in which such substances are stored and used.
+These substances are carefully segregated from general waste for proper disposal.
+For other harmful substances, we work to prevent aerial drift, dispersion, and groundwater permeation through countermeasures that address both facilities and management methods.
+In these ways, we endeavor to keep emissions below standard statutory levels.

-In response to the Fluorocarbons Emission Control Law, a revised version of which went into effect in 2015, each Group company in Japan established a response manual.
-We identified fluorocarbon-containing equipment we own or manage and worked to determine appropriate use, conducting inspections and determining calculated leakages.
+In response to the Fluorocarbons Emission Control Law, a revised version of which went into effect in 2015, each Group company in Japan established a response manual, identifying and appropriately using fluorocarbon-containing equipment owned or managed by it, conducting inspections, and monitoring calculated leakages.